axibase/atsd/installation/aws-emr-s3.md

 hbase-master start/running, process 7987
 ```

-Verify HBase version (1.2.3+) and re-run the status command until the cluster becomes operational.
+Verify HBase version (`1.2.x` or `1.4.x`) and re-run the status command until the cluster becomes operational.

 ```bash
 echo "status" | hbase shell
 ```

-Wait until the cluster initializes and the `Master is initializing` error is no longer visible.
+Wait until the cluster initializes and the `Master is initializing` message is no longer visible.

 ```txt
 status